batcholi/Archean_wiki/src/xenoncode/computer.md

 $text_value = device_type(aliasOrIoNumber) ; returns the type of the device with the given IO index
 ```

+### Screen Override
+A Computer can override the screen of any component connected to it.
+This allows you to replace the default display of a component with custom graphics rendered by your XenonCode program.

+To enable screen override:
+1. Open the component's GetInfo menu with `V`
+2. Check the **Override Screen** option
+3. Reference the screen in your code using `screen(ioIndex, channel)` and draw on it like any other screen

 ### IO
+Computers can resolve component aliases directly without needing a Router.
+Simply use the alias name as the first parameter in IO functions.

 ```xc
 ; input_[number|text](aliasOrIoNumber, channelIndex) ; returns the value of the input with the given alias and index var $someNumber = input_number("", 0)